What Blends Well With Patchouli?

 The scent of patchouli has been compared to vetiver, which is a grass-like plant similar to lemongrass.
 Vetiver has a similar fragrance to patchouli and is also earthy and woody.

-Other scents similar to patchouli are the range of woody tones, such as cedar, pine, cypress and sandalwood.
+Other scents similar to patchouli are a range of woody tones, such as cedar, pine, cypress, and sandalwood.

 Of these scents, sandalwood is the closest to patchouli and if you like the fragrance of patchouli you will also love that of sandalwood.